 These are the settings used to test these headphones; our results are only valid in this configuration.

 The Skullcandy Dime 3 have an alright noise isolation performance.
-They don't have ANC, but their in-ear design provides a degree of isolation, which can help block out higher-frequency sounds like fridge hum.
-They also do a good job of blocking out mid-range sounds, like background conversations.
-They offer very little isolation against bass-range noise, like engine rumble, so these noises will find their way into your audio.
+They don't have ANC, but their in-ear design provides a degree of passive isolation, which can help block out higher-frequency sounds like fridge hum along with some mid-range sounds like background conversations.
+However, they offer very little isolation against bass-range noise like engine rumble.

 They have an outstanding leakage performance.
 Even at high volumes, the level of leaked audio is very low and concentrated in the treble range, where it sounds tinny.
 Even if you're cranking your tunes in the office, others around you won't be able to hear what you're playing.